 Some common environmental impacts and their mitigations are relatively standard and could be addressed on a legislative level by ordinance and thereby incorporated into the building permit process.
 The benefit of this approach is that it would make more projects eligible for exemption from environmental review, because the necessary measures to avoid significant environmental impacts would be required for compliance with relevant code provisions.
-The Board of Supervisors has enacted such legislation with regard to several air quality-related concerns, and other such ordinances could be pursued in the future to address other areas of environmental impact.
+The Board of Supervisors has enacted such legislation such as adoption of the Environment Code, the Green Building Ordinance, and the establishment of the Department of the Environment, and others with regard to several air quality-related concerns; other such ordinances could be pursued in the future to address other areas of environmental impact.